Our Team

 Andie Kaiser

-Andie Kaiser (she/her) is a fourth year English Literature student at the University of Waterloo.
-She works under Dr. Shana MacDonald as a part time research assistant for Feminist Think Tank, where she aids in social media content creation and data organization.
+Andie Kaiser (she/her) is a Masters of English Literature at the University of Waterloo, with a Bachelor's in English Literature.
+Dr. Shana MacDonald as a part-time research assistant for Feminist Think Tank, where she aids in social media content creation and data organization.
 She is particularly interested in studying representations of feminist and queer politic within film and popular culture.